 What is my commitment once I complete CWTAP?

-Upon MSW graduation, CWTAP participants must gain employment with CA within four months and work for CA for the same period of time that the participant received financial assistance.
+Upon MSW graduation, CWTAP participants must gain employment with DCYF within four months and work for DCYF for the same period of time that the participant received financial assistance.

 Can I fulfill my post-MSW graduation employment obligation elsewhere?

-A CWTAP graduate may be able to fulfill their employment obligation with a Washington State federally recognized tribe if approved by the DSHS/CA Assistant Secretary prior to accepting any position.
+A CWTAP graduate may be able to fulfill their employment obligation with a Washington State federally recognized tribe if approved by the DSHS/DCYF Assistant Secretary prior to accepting any position.

 How long do I have to find a job in public child welfare after I graduate from the MSW program?

 Field instructors are UW Tacoma School of Social Work faculty who assess the progress of CWTAP students through educational seminars, observation of the student in the field and clinical supervision.
 Field instructors have extensive experience with public child welfare practice, laws and regulations and adhere to the values and ethics of the NASW and social work profession.
 Field instructors act as teachers, leaders and mentors for CWTAP students linking theory to child welfare practice.